-As you may know, Venezuela is well known for its vibrant culture: a mix of African, European, and Indian traditions that are often called criollo (Creole).
+Venezuela is an amazing country well known for its vibrant culture: a mix of African, European, and Indian traditions that are often called criollo (Creole).

+Over the past few decades the country has experienced turbulent times including the collapse of their economy.
 As prices for basic goods rose and the value of the Venezuelan currency fell, the population suffered greatly.
-In fact, the economic crisis has meant that more than 5m people have moved away [BBC] and it is one of the “largest forced displacements in the western hemisphere”.
+The economic crisis has caused 5 million people to leave Venezuela and it is still one of the “largest forced displacements in the western hemisphere”.

 - What currency is used in Venezuela?

 - The history of the Venezuela Bolívar

 - The Venezuelan economy

 - Monetary reconversion